Gol Linhas Aéreas Inteligentes (NYSE:GOL) Updates Q1 2022 Earnings Guidance

 Gol Linhas Aéreas Inteligentes (NYSE:GOL – Get Rating) updated its first quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $-0.780-$-0.780 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.100.
 The company issued revenue guidance of -.

-A number of analysts recently issued reports on the company.
+Several research analysts recently commented on GOL shares.
 Seaport Res Ptn cut Gol Linhas Aéreas Inteligentes from a buy rating to a neutral rating in a research report on Monday, March 7th.
-Barclays upped their target price on Gol Linhas Aéreas Inteligentes from $8.00 to $9.00 and gave the company an overweight rating in a research report on Wednesday, February 23rd.
-Finally, StockNews.com raised Gol Linhas Aéreas Inteligentes from a sell rating to a hold rating in a research report on Tuesday, April 5th.
+Barclays increased their price objective on Gol Linhas Aéreas Inteligentes from $8.00 to $9.00 and gave the stock an overweight rating in a research note on Wednesday, February 23rd.
+Finally, StockNews.com upgraded Gol Linhas Aéreas Inteligentes from a sell rating to a hold rating in a research note on Tuesday, April 5th.
 Two investment analysts have rated the stock with a sell rating, three have assigned a hold rating and two have given a buy rating to the company.
-According to MarketBeat.com, Gol Linhas Aéreas Inteligentes has a consensus rating of Hold and a consensus target price of $12.46.
+Based on data from MarketBeat.com, Gol Linhas Aéreas Inteligentes currently has an average rating of Hold and an average price target of $12.46.

-Gol Linhas Aéreas Inteligentes stock opened at $7.09 on Thursday.
-Gol Linhas Aéreas Inteligentes has a twelve month low of $4.78 and a twelve month high of $11.43.
-The stock has a 50 day moving average of $6.68 and a two-hundred day moving average of $6.44.
-The stock has a market capitalization of $1.40 billion, a price-to-earnings ratio of -1.03 and a beta of 0.85.

 GOL Linhas AÃ©reas Inteligentes SA provides scheduled and non-scheduled air transportation services for passengers and cargo; and maintenance services for aircrafts and components in Brazil, rest of South America, the Caribbean, and the United States.
 The company offers Smiles frequent-flyer programs to approximately 19 million members, allowing clients to accumulate and redeem miles.